 Thomas Wunsch started taking abstract photographs in the year 2000.
 These photographs were exhibited at the Huantie Times Art Museum in Beijing, the Museum of Contemporary Art in Seoul, the Overbeck Museum in Bremen, the Okgwa Museum in Gokseong, the Huaxia Art Museum in Zhengzhou, the Museum im Wehener Schloss and numerous galleries throughout the world.
 They were also published by the renowned German record company ECM as LP and CD covers.

 More than 20 books featuring his photographs have been published, including his most recent ones "Enemies of Reason", "The Impertinence of Beauty" and "Wages of Sin".
-Thomas Wunsch is a member of the Museum of Modern Art (MoMA), New York, a founding member of 360 Minutes of Art, a member of the World Photography Organisation, a member of the American Photography Association and a member of the International Center of Photography, New York.
+Thomas Wunsch is a member of the Museum of Modern Art (MoMA), New York, a founding member of 360 Minutes of Art, a member of the World Photography Organisation, a member of the American Photography Association, a member of the Aperture Foundation and a member of the International Center of Photography, New York.

 Thomas Wunsch is represented by Kate Shin Gallery, New York.